 Q: Do I need to redeploy hosting after every firebase.json change?

 A: Yes. firebase deploy --only functions does not republish hosting config.
-After editing rewrites, redirects, headers, cleanUrls, or trailingSlash, run firebase deploy --only hosting (or full firebase deploy).
+After editing rewrites, redirects, headers, cleanUrls, or trailingSlash, run firebase deploy --only hosting (or a full firebase deploy).
 The previous hosting config keeps serving until then.